Miguel Borja: Palmeiras

 On 9 February 2017, it was announced that Borja had agreed to transfer to Brazilian side Palmeiras.
 He signed a five-year deal for a fee believed to be around US$10.5 million.
 Borja became the fourth most expensive transfer of Brazilian football.

 Junior

 On 28 December 2019, Borja signed a one-year loan deal with Atlético Junior.
+On 8 September 2020, in the first leg of the 2020 Superliga Colombiana, which had been moved from January to September due to the COVID-19 pandemic, Borja scored a penalty in an eventual 2-1 loss against América de Cali.
+However, this goal later proved to be crucial in the second leg, with Junior winning the second leg 2-0 and winning the title 3-2 on aggregate.